WriteEditor/ryan-rushing/_posts/writing/2013-04-23-icky-self-promotion.md

 link_color: ffffff
 link_hover: 222222
 header_img: goo.png
+excerpt: I have read articles, tweets, and inspirational quotes which in some way states good work will lead to success, but there is a fundamental problem with this idea: we don't create work in a vacuum.
 ---

 I've read articles, tweets, and inspirational quotes which in some way states good work will lead to success, but there is a fundamental problem with this idea: we don't create work in a vacuum.